Headway: What You Need To Know (Complete Review)

 Related Post: How Social Workers Can Write an Effective Progress Note

-If you are stuck on what to write or how to write your progress notes, the Practice Planners series are great resources for how to word your interventions.
+If you are stuck on what to write or how to write your progress notes, the Practice Planners series is a great resource for wording your interventions.
 Below are the current publications that they have available (Amazon affiliate links):

 - The Child Psychotherapy Progress Notes Planner